abhisheknagare/AI-Powered-Product-Description-Generator/README.md

    - Proper use of version control (commit messages, organization)
    - Error handling and edge cases

-### Submission Guidelines

-1. **GitHub Repository**
-   - Create a **public** GitHub repository with your implementation
-   - Ensure your repository includes:
-     - Complete source code for both frontend and backend
-     - A comprehensive README with setup instructions
-     - Documentation of your approach, especially for prompt engineering

-2. **Deployment (Optional)**
-   - If possible, deploy your application (e.g., Vercel, Netlify, Heroku)
-   - Include the deployed URL in your README

-3. **Submission Timeline**
-   - Complete the assignment within 7 days of receiving it
-   - Submit by **replying to the original assessment email** with:
-     - GitHub repository link
-     - Brief overview of your approach (1-2 paragraphs)
-     - Any challenges you faced and how you overcame them
-     - Time spent on the assignment

 ### Setup Instructions

 #### Backend Setup